Leaked Document Sheds Light On Microsoft's Chromebook Rival

 Microsoft naming (Score:2)

-It will go unnoticed (Score:4, Interesting)
+It will go unnoticed (Score:5, Interesting)

 It depends on the price, if it is ~$249 it will be nice especially if we can install a linux distro on it!